-C4.1 The Auditor shall obtain from the collection law firm the rules governing the administration of client trust accounts established by the state bar.
-The Auditor shall select a random sample from a list of the firm's clients within the dates of the Audit Period to verify the firm's compliance with such rules and with this Standard and document their findings in the report.

-(C5) Meaningful Attorney Involvement.
-A collection law firm shall establish policies and procedures to ensure a meaningful attorney involvement review takes place prior to the filing of any collection-related lawsuit.
-A practicing attorney employed by the firm shall review at a minimum: specific Original Account Level Documents, including the complete chain of title; transaction history, charge-off statement, or other documentation that supports the balance due; venue; applicable statute of limitations; deceased and military scrubs; possible discharge in bankruptcy; court procedures; and applicable laws and regulations.
-The attorney shall make an electronic record of compliance with this review.
+- C4.1 The Auditor shall obtain from the collection law firm the rules governing the administration of client trust accounts established by the state bar.
+The Auditor shall select a random sample from a list of the firm's clients within the dates of the Audit Period to verify the firm's compliance with such rules and with this Standard and document their findings in the report. - (C5) Meaningful Attorney Involvement.
+A collection law firm shall establish policies and procedures to ensure meaningful attorney involvement prior to the filing of any collection-related lawsuit.
+A practicing attorney employed by the firm shall review (by way of example rather than limitation) documents, venue, applicable statute of limitations, court procedures, and applicable laws and regulations before suit is filed.